VIPERtips/timetablemaster/frontend/README.md

-# TeacherPro - Lesson Management System
+# TimeTableMaster - Lesson Management System

 A responsive React frontend application that allows teachers to manage their weekly lesson timetables with real-time notifications.